Cecelia Ahern

 Cecelia Ahern (born 30 September 1981) is an Irish novelist, known for her works like PS, I Love You; Where Rainbows End; and If You Could See Me Now.
 Born in Dublin, Ahern is now published in nearly fifty countries, and has sold over 25 million copies of her novels worldwide.
 Two of her books have been adapted as major motion films.
-The short story collection Roar has been adapted as a series for AppleTV+.
+The short story collection Roar has been adapted as a series for Apple TV+.

 She and her books have won numerous awards, including the Irish Book Award for Popular Fiction for The Year I Met You.
 She has published several novels and contributed a number of short stories to various anthologies.
 Ahern also created and produced the ABC comedy Samantha Who? starring Christina Applegate.

 Life

 Ahern is the daughter of former Taoiseach (prime minister) of Ireland, Bertie Ahern and Miriam Ahern.
 Her older sister, Georgina Ahern, is married to Nicky Byrne of Irish pop group Westlife.
 In 2000, Ahern was part of the Irish pop group Shimma, who finished third in the Irish national final for the Eurovision Song Contest.

 Before starting her writing and producing career, she obtained a degree in journalism and media communications from Griffith College Dublin, but withdrew from a master's degree course to pursue her writing career.

 Ahern married David Keoghan in 2010.
-They have two children: a daughter born in December 2009, and a son born in July 2012.
+They have three children: a daughter born in December 2009, a son born in July 2012 and another daughter born in October 2019.
 As of 2015, they reside in Malahide in North County Dublin.
 She had COVID-19 in early 2022, describing it as "kind of mild.
 I was lucky".